bubnikv/BlinkySWR/design/README.md

 The BlinkySWR DC power recovery and SWR sampling circuits were simulated using the excellent free, unfortunately not open source [LTSpice](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html) tool by Linear Technologies.
 Installers for Windows and OSX are provided, and Linear Technologies makes sure that the Windows build runs under Wine on Linux.

+The data produced by LTSpice was processed using the [Octave](https://www.gnu.org/software/octave/) software package, which is a free and open source alternative to [Matlab](https://www.mathworks.com/products/matlab.html) by [MathWorks](https://www.mathworks.com).

 ### Sampling circuit correction

 The forward and reverse power is sampled by a hot carrier Shottky diode 1N5711, and the voltage drop at the sampling diode follows roughly the [Shockley diode equation](https://en.wikipedia.org/wiki/Shockley_diode_equation).
 We take an approach of modelling the sampling circuit in LTSpice using the SPICE model of the 1N5711 provided by [Diodes Incorporated](https://www.diodes.com/design/tools/spice-models/), providing a richer description of the diode behaviour than the [Shockley diode equation](https://en.wikipedia.org/wiki/Shockley_diode_equation) parameters.